dougza/SID/README.md

 # SID

-My code is on the folder /src
+My code is inside the folder /src